Sitges FanPitch Announces the Selected Projects for Its Eleventh Edition

 Directed by Joachim Hérissé, David Súkup, Von Dubravaya, and Patrick Pass

-This stop-motion anthology series presents a series of deformed or mutilated cloth dolls that speak about our own concerns and our connections to others.
-United by a common aesthetic, the series works with sensorial and textural aspects, turning to a highly distinctive type of body horror.
-In the vein of one of other classic anthology series, each episode of Dolls will feature a live-action introduction by a master of ceremonies.
+United by common aesthetics, the series focuses on the sensory and textural aspects, leaning towards a highly distinctive type of body horror.
+In the vein of other classic anthology series, each episode of Dolls will feature a live-action introduction by a master of ceremonies.